*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 For those who remember their days in the arcade fondly, the smack of a pinball knocker ranks among the all-time most satisfying sounds and is a crucial part of the playing experience.
 There are many different types of knockers and finding the specific sound associated with a particular machine is often a major point of focus for collectors and enthusiasts.

 To learn more about pinball knockers you can keep reading or watch the video below.
-If you want to see some current pinball machines or other retro arcade machines just click here.

 How Do Pinball Knockers Work?